Dome Club Ltd

 Seats

 Have your audiences recline in comfort.
 Lightweight, durable, waterproof and fire resistant.
-Available in a range of colours.
+Available in three sizes.

 Funding for Planetarium Visits to Schools